-By bringing readers foreign literature and narrative nonfiction, we offer captivating, thought-provoking works with beautifully-designed covers and high production values.
-We scour the globe looking for the best stories, knowing that only about three percent of the books published in the United States each year are translations.
+In bringing books from other countries to English-speaking readers, we offer captivating, thought-provoking works with beautifully-designed covers and high production values.
+We scour the globe looking for the best stories, knowing that only a fraction of the books published in the United States each year are translations.
 That leaves a lot of great literature still to be discovered.

-At New Vessel Press, we believe that knowledge of foreign cultures and literatures enriches our lives by offering passageways to understand and embrace the world.
+At New Vessel Press, we believe that knowledge of a multitude of cultures and literatures enriches our lives by offering passageways to understand and embrace the world.
 We also regard literary translation as both craft and art, enabling us to traverse borders and open minds.
 We are committed to books that offer erudition and enjoyment, that stimulate and scintillate, that transform and transport.

 Ross Ufberg is a writer, translator, and PhD Candidate at Columbia University.
 His own love for literature and his frustration at the dearth of translations into English inspired him to get involved in fixing the problem.
 He has translated several books, including The Good Life Elsewhere by Vladimir Lorchenkov, along with poetry and short stories.
-His fiction and writing have appeared in The New Yorker, The Wall Street Journal, The Guardian, The Forward, and more.
-New Vessel Press specializes in presenting foreign literature to the English-speaking world, but for Ross, the bottom line is this: Real.
-Good.
-Books.
+His writing has appeared in The New Yorker, The Wall Street Journal, The Guardian, and The Forward.

-Liana Finck studied fine art at Cooper Union College and received a Fulbright Fellowship in 2009 and a Six Points Fellowship for Emerging Jewish Artists in 2010.
-She was Artist in Residence at Tablet Magazine in 2011.
+Liana Finck studied fine art at Cooper Union College and received a Fulbright Fellowship in 2009.
 Her graphic novel based on the Bintel Brief, a beloved Yiddish advice column published in The Forward newspaper in 1906, has been published by Ecco Press.
-Her cartoons frequently appear in The New Yorker, and her comics and illustrations have been published in The Forward, Tablet, and Lilith Magazine.
+Her cartoons frequently appear in The New Yorker.